 Pumpkin Week – Exploring Nature with Children

 We love following the Raising Little Shoots Exploring Nature with Children Curriculum.
-This week is Pumpkin Week and Floss our daughter has been incredibly excited as we have been gathering together different types of pumpkins to explore.
+October sees Pumpkin Week and Floss our daughter has been incredibly excited as we have been gathering together different types of pumpkins to explore.
 I love the range of sizes, textures and colours that these beautiful orbs come as; each totally different and unique.
 Our plan is to explore the pumpkins, use them as decorations in our home and then cook with them.

 Exploring Nature with Children gives you a very flexible framework to work with that suits us well as we can dip in and still go with Floss’s interests at the time.
 Right now she loves learning new words and the names of things, counting, spotting letters, cooking, small world play and making things, so these are the activities I’ve focused on for this week on pumpkins.